 The attached graphic is taken from a sildeshare presentation by Arthur Doler (link here) and uses data Parkinson gathered from the ‘Joint Welfare Committee’.

 At the Committee meeting the £10million nuclear reactor was discussed for 2.5 minutes and the the £350 bicycle shed was discussed for 45 minutes.
 It gets worse… the £21 a year budget for committee coffee was discussed for 75 minutes and never resolved.
 The video of Arthur delivering the presentation is below.
-It is worth watching; for an insight into how computer coders view user experience (UX), along with possibly the best every rebuttal of a question from the audience… “that’s too meta, I reject it”, brilliant.
+It is worth watching; for an insight into how computer coders view user experience (UX).

 Why do we do bikeshedding?
 Some of the reasons that Parkinson attributed to this behaviour are linked to how people face up to big complicated decisions.
 Where things are uncertain or we don’t know the answers, we avoid exposing our lack of understanding to others.
 (This was 1957.
 There are probably other reasons, and a whole branch of Behavioural Psychology to explain this nowadays).